-Mankind trying to go beyond what he knows and to pretend to understand and control god and the universe, praying for salvation rather than working earnestly toward it.
+Mankind tries to go beyond what he knows and pretends to understand and control god and the universe, praying for salvation rather than working earnestly toward it.

 I believe in a number of limitations for humankind.